Benjamin-Henke/weekend-jquery-server-side-calculator/zNotes.md

 [x] create clear inputs
 [x] equals output spot
 [x] operation history
+[] have an input screen above input area?? (will it be easier to grab data?)

 ## Phase 3 - functionality
 [] register button clicks